Don't Push It: Racing career

-His first full season began at Market Rasen on 24 September 2005 where he won a National Hunt flat race.
-Shortly before Christmas, he had his first start over hurdles, which he also won.
-However, he did not run again that season.
+Don't Push It began his career on 5 December 2004 at Warwick in a National Hunt flat race, finishing third.
+He did not appear on the racecourse again until 24 September 2005, when he won a National Hunt flat race at Market Rasen.
+Shortly before Christmas, he had his first start over hurdles, winning at Haydock.
+He did not race again that season.